-Clubs with a 31 December year-end will be preparing for their AGMs.
-The month of March will often see a wave of new directors enter the scene.
+Many Clubs at this time of the year are preparing for their AGMs or amidst a wave of new directors entering the scene.
 While new blood in the board room can be a good thing, the induction of new directors takes time and a degree of care.
 The first month for any director is crucial.
 The experience and knowledge they gain in the initial period will often set the agenda for their whole board term.
 Some clubs now have board inductions within an on-line environment and DWS has delivered this to a number of venues.

 Here are a few key elements you might like to place on the agenda for new directors: